-Please note: All streaming videos in ASU Libraries' media collection are purchased or licensed content, limited to authorized ASU students, faculty, and staff. (see the Accessing Licensed Electronic Resources page).
-And while film distributors use a variety of hosting systems and platforms.
-Some distributors do not provide hosting.
-For some titles ASU Libraries hosts internally using MediaAmp.
+Please note: All streaming videos in ASU Library's media collection are purchased or licensed content, limited to current authorized ASU students, faculty, and staff. (see the Accessing Licensed Electronic Resources page).
+And while film distributors use a variety of hosting systems and platforms, please realize that some distributors do not provide any hosting options.
+For some such titles the ASU Library internally hosts using MediaAmp.

-IF you are unable to access a video please submit a HelpStar ticket or email the ShareStream administrator, deg farrelly.
-Please indicate the specific video that you are unable to access, please also include information on your operating platform/device (Mac, PC, tablet, etc.) and browser.
+IF you are unable to access a video submit a HelpStar ticket.
+Please indicate the specific video you are unable to access, and include information on your operating platform/device (Mac, PC, tablet, etc.) and browser.

 This Library Guide provides basic information on streaming video resources available at Arizona State University through the ASU Library.

-ASU Libraries provides access to thousands of streaming videos through two major collections:
+We provide access to thousands of streaming videos through three major providers: